June 13, 2012

 Lipe and his F Company had attempted to move around the town to the south, but the first men who skirted the pillbox ran directly into a Schu-mine field.
 At the same time the almost soundless German mortar shells began to fall among them.
 The Company finally dug in south of town.

-Near the evening a German counterattack was comign from the southeast and northeast.
+Near the evening a German counterattack was coming from the southeast and northeast.
 This strong German counterattack threw a curtain of uncertainty over what happened at Kesternich.
 The attack came before the battalion was able to organize it's defenses and protect it's flank.
-Company E held out through the night.
+E Company held out through the night.
 Patrols were sent out to try to make contact with friendly troops, the patrols never returned.

 At 14h00 on the 16th, the 3rd Battalion of the 309th together with the remaning men of the 2nd Battalion of the 310th attacked Kesternich again.
-They were later reinforced by Company A and B. The Germans were in control again though.
+They were later reinforced by A and B Company.
+The Germans were in control again though.
 They managed to capture a number of prisoners and clear about a quarter of the town, but at 22h00 they were forced to whitdraw.

 Further efforts to take the town of Kesternich also resulted in a stalemate.
 Later it was learned why the Germans had offered such stubborn resistance in this area and why elements of four German divisions offered resistance here.
 Kesternich lay close to the main supply route of the northern end of the great German counter offensive.
 The 309th Regiment had the rare distinction of holding the line in the face of the fiercest German drive since D-Day.